4 Tips for Your Company’s Charitable Giving During COVID-19

 I don’t have to tell you that COVID-19 has drastically interrupted our way of life.
 People all around the world are being affected physically, financially, mentally, and emotionally but it isn’t just an individual problem.
 It is also putting a strain on our businesses, homes, and communities.
 Everyone is in this together but not everyone is going through the same storm.
 As a business owner, you may be feeling the need to step back from your typical giving programs.
-But as a significant part of your community, your continued giving could benefit everyone..
+But as a significant part of your community, your continued giving could benefit everyone.
 There are many creative ways to give back and not all of them include physical money out of your pocket.
+Giving during COVID is extremely important.
 Here are four tips for your company as you give back to your community during this historic time.

 1. Donate to nonprofits helping to respond to COVID-19